 Warning: online courses can create an out-of-sight/out-of-mind gap for students, which may negatively impact your success in this course.
 Students who have failed this course in the past simply fell behind - often early in the semester.
-Be sure you allocate enough time to participate fully and successfully complete weekly class work.
+Be sure you allocate enough time to participate fully.
 To be successful, you need to participate weekly and complete assigned reading and lectures as well as participate in learning activities and online quizzes by the posted deadlines.